arogozhnikov/arogozhnikov.github.io/_remarks/2025-12-01-partial-derivatives.md

 It is just "plain" or "with hat" or "indexed by j" or "indexed by alpha-primed".

-Since in many partical cases you actually care about specific coordinates, your best tool is avoiding *any* overlaps in names between coordinate systems.
+Since in many partial cases you actually care about specific coordinates, your best tool is avoiding *any* overlaps in names between coordinate systems.
 Then you can safely use $\partial_x$ (and don't fall for a "ratio" trap!).